Most firms have a sales team that is responsible for bringing in new Quality leads. You, as a freelancer, must be that sales team.

 It’s as easy as creating a new client base to follow up on your freelance leads.
 Here are some pointers to help you follow up properly:

 - Make a folder for emails that are awaiting a response.
 This will assist you in remaining organized and determining when to follow up.
+You can also use a simple sales CRM to help you keep track of that process.

 - When someone emails you from their personal or business email address, thank them for their interest and swiftly react to any requests for additional information.